pepopowitz/cypress-is-neat/slides/src/02-testing-strategies.md

 Notes:

-1. parts: you're not just testing individual units anymore
+1) parts: you're not just testing individual units anymore

 (parts): more could go wrong

-2. state: to complete a test, you need to put the system into a specific state; state is hard to deal with
+2) state: to complete a test, you need to put the system into a specific state; state is hard to deal with

-3. data: 1. long-living data; 2. lots of fake data to set up/tear down; 3. mock api
+3) data: you need reliable data so that your tests aren't flaky.
+If they're flaky, they'll get turned off or deleted.

-4. tooling - may vary depending on tech stack (rails vs js)
+4.)tooling - may vary depending on tech stack (rails vs js)

 focus on tooling